-The revisions made in February 2017, March 2020 and the July 2022 review of the policy were minor and required no further detailed consultation.
+The Director of Quality Innovation was consulted in the revision of this policy, which was last revised in July 2022.
 This policy refers to the statutory responsibility of the College to meet the requirements of external awarding and examining bodies both FE and HE with regard to the behaviour of students undertaking examinations and summative assessments.